Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Preliminaries

 \begin{theorem}[{\cite[Theorem 2.7]{ayala1990proper}}] Let $\G$ and $\G'$ be infinite graphs.
 If $\rk \G = \rk \G'$ and there is a homeomorphism $(E(\G),E_\ell(\G)) \to (E(\G'), E_\ell(\G'))$, then the homeomorphism extends to a proper homotopy equivalence $\G \to \G'$.
 If $\G$ and $\G'$ are trees, then this extension is unique up to proper homotopy. \end{theorem}

 This classification motivates using proper homotopy equivalence (PHE) as the notion of symmetry of an infinite graph.
-Indeed, Algom-Kfir--Bestvina \cite{AB2021} introduced the \textbf{mapping class group} of a locally finite infinite graph $\G$ as:
+Indeed, Algom-Kfir--Bestvina \cite{AB2025} introduced the \textbf{mapping class group} of a locally finite infinite graph $\G$ as:

 More precisely, they defined the mapping class group of $\G$ as the group of proper homotopy equivalences that necessarily have a proper homotopy inverse up to proper homotopy.
-See \cite[Example 4.1]{AB2021} for an example of a homotopy equivalence which itself is proper, but whose homotopy inverse is never proper.
+See \cite[Example 4.1]{AB2025} for an example of a homotopy equivalence which itself is proper, but whose homotopy inverse is never proper.
 Hence, such an element should not be included in the mapping class group.

 A proper homotopy equivalence induces a homeomorphism between their end spaces. \begin{proposition}[{\cite[Section 2]{porter1995proper}, see also \cite[Section 13.4]{geoghegan2008topological}}] A proper map $f:X \to Y$ between connected, locally compact, Hausdorff spaces induces a continuous map $Ef:E(X) \to E(Y)$ between the end spaces.
 Moreover, two properly homotopic proper maps $f,g:X \to Y$ induce the same continuous map $Ef = Eg$ on $E(X)$.
-In particular, a proper homotopy equivalence $f:X \to Y$ induces a homeomorphism $Ef: E(X) \to E(Y)$. \end{proposition}
+In particular, a proper homotopy equivalence $f:X \to Y$ induces a homeomorphism $Ef: E(X) \to E(Y)$.
+Also, $E$ is functorial; $E(f \circ g) = E(f) \circ E(g)$, for proper maps $g: X \to Y$ and $f: Y \to Z$. \end{proposition}

 In fact, \Cref{prop:InducedMapsOnEnds} extends to the end space pair $(E,E_\ell)$; a proper homotopy equivalence with proper inverse on an infinite graph induces a homeomorphism on the pair $(E, E_\ell)$.
 Also, properly homotopic proper homotopy equivalences induce the same homeomorphism on the pair, so this induces the action of $\Map(\G)$ on $(E(\G), E_\ell(\G))$ by homeomorphism.
 We call the kernel of this action the \textbf{pure mapping class group} of $\G$, and denote it by $\PMap(\G)$.
 In short, it fits into the short exact sequence